-SHARE MAT is required, by law, to retain some of your personal data.
-Any data that is no longer used, but is still retained, will be stored and archived up until it is decided to safely erase it.
+Any data that SHARE MAT no longer uses, but is still retained, will be stored and archived up until the point where the MAT decides to safely erase it.

-For more information on our retention guidelines, retention policy and how long we may hold your personal information for by law, please contact our DPO.
+For more information on the retention guidelines, retention policy and how long the MAT may hold your personal information for by law please contact our DPO.